Product roadmap planning can be challenging, especially for small teams.

 It’s good to keep this list handy—even the items that you’ve decided not to deal with now.
 Who knows—in the future, maybe your “won’t do” items will become relevant again!

 You made it!
-Now you can start placing your prioritized list of activities into your roadmap.
+Now you can start placing your prioritized list of activities into your product roadmap.

-Roadmaps are exciting.
-You could even make it public to keep your (potential) customers, stakeholders, and fans in the loop.
+Product roadmaps are exciting.
+You could even make it public to keep your (potential) customers, stakeholders, and fans in the loop (and here’s why you shouldn’t worry about having a public roadmap).